CPHS/OPHS Glossary of Terms

 National Institutes of Health - A groups of federal agencies

-within the Public Health Service, DHHS, comprising 21 institutes
+within the Public Health Service, DHHS, comprising 21 institutes and

-supporting biomedical and behavioral research.
+biomedical and behavioral research.

-National Institute of Mental Health (NIH) - An institute
+National Institute of Mental Health (NIH) - An institute within

-(NIMH) is to diminish the burden of mental illness through research.
+to diminish the burden of mental illness through research.

 Non-Ionizing Radiation Safety Committee – A body that

-sets UCB laser safety policy and is responsible for laser safety
+sets UCB laser safety policy and is responsible for laser safety policy

-safety concerns associated with laser use or with this manual.
-The
+with laser use or with this manual.
+The NIRSC is responsible for oversight

-with the Laser Safety Officer to assure compliance with CCR, Title
+of the program and coordinating with the Laser Safety Officer to assure

-8. (See also: Laser Safety Program)
+compliance with CCR, Title 8.
+(See also: Laser Safety Program)

 Nonaffiliated Member:

 Member of an Institutional Review Board who has no ties to the parent institution, its staff, or faculty.
+This

-business person, attorney, teacher, homemaker).
+person, attorney, teacher, homemaker).

 Noncompliance:

-Failure to adhere to regulations, policies, procedures or special
+Failure to adhere to regulations, policies, procedures or special conditions

-and conducting research at unapproved sites.
+research at unapproved sites.
 (See also: Simple (Minor) Noncompliance and Serious Noncompliance)

 Nonsignificant Risk Device:

-An investigational medical device that does not present significant
+An investigational medical device that does not present significant risk

-risk to the patient.
+to the patient.
 (See also: Significant Risk Device)

 Nonviable Neonate:

-An expelled or delivered fetus which, although it is living, cannot
+An expelled or delivered fetus which, although it is living, cannot possibly

-with the support of available medical therapy [45 CFR 46.203 (d)
+support of available medical therapy [45 CFR 46.203 (d) and (e)].
+Although

-and (e)].
-Although it may be presumed that an expelled or delivered
+it may be presumed that an expelled or delivered fetus is nonviable at

-fetus is nonviable at a gestational age less than 20 weeks and weight
+a gestational age less than 20 weeks and weight less than 500 grams [Federal

-less than 500 grams [Federal Register 40 (August 8, 1975): 33552],
+Register 40 (August 8, 1975): 33552], a specific determination as to

-in each instance.
+viability must be made by a physician in each instance.
 (See also: Viable Infant)

 NSF: